Chapter Four – Poetry

 I blink.
 A mélange of sorrow, longing, and realisms—the perfect medley for abject idealism—slides slowly through prisms of hope down my face.
 I swipe it away annoyed that my body would betray me so.
 “That sounds like an ad for an Ayn Randian libertarian fuckboi.”

 Ali chuckles.
-“Well, then I’d add something about weed and greed and then slip in some racist alt-right douchebaggery.”
+“Well, then I’d add something about apathy and cruelty, weed and greed then slip in some racist alt-right douchebaggery.”

 Silence and I’m left contemplating the obvious.